aolunuga/opproject/readme.txt

    http://localhost:8080/opproject/service

-Pleae note that for a totally new installation it can take a couple of minutes until the repository structure is set up completely.
+Please note that for a totally new installation it can take a couple of minutes until the repository structure is set up completely.

 You can now log in as "administrator", there is no password set as default.